-Eyeglass lenses (Glass, plastic, or prism up to 60 mm) Participating Providers Non-participating Providers responsible for any cost exceeding the difference).
+Eyeglass lenses (Glass, plastic, or prism up to 60 mm) Participating Providers Non-participating Providers Progressive lenses (standard) 100% of TPA approved amount minus \$7.50 co-pay Reimbursement up to a maximum of \$30 minus \$7.50 co-pay (member responsible for any cost exceeding the difference).
 Rose Tint #1 and #2 or Photochromatic Tint 100% of TPA approved amount minus \$7.50 co-pay Not covered

 Frames Participating Providers Non-participating Providers Eyeglass frames \$150 allowance is applied toward frames (member responsible for any cost exceeding the allowance) minus \$7.50 co-pay (one co-pay 4 applies to both frames and lenses).
 Up to \$38.25 Allowance (member responsible for any cost exceeding the allowance) minus \$7.50 co-pay 4 (one co-pay applies to both frames and lenses).
 Once every 24 months or once every 12 months if prescription has changed.
+Effective 1/1/2023 the plan will cover eyeglass lenses, frames or contact lenses once every twelve (12) months without a prescription change.